 One important role for HR is to make sure that workers are happy, motivated and engaged at work.
-Watch the video and then answer the questions attached. https://youtu.be/dSfDROxCuxI
+Watch the video and then answer the questions attached. https://youtu.be/dSfDROxCuxl

 What is meant by an engaged employee?

-What are the benefits to a firm of having engaged and motivated employees?
-How can firms motivate their workers? (think of methods that include payment and those that do not)
+What are the

+benefits to a firm

+of having

+engaged and motivated

+employees?

+, ,

+How can firms

+motivate their

+workers?

+(think of mothods

+(think of methods that include

+payment and

+those that do

+not)